IMMC-UWaterloo/ARCGen-Python/README.md

 # Referencing

-If you use ARCGen in published research, please use the following citation in your research.
+If you use ARCGen-Python in published research, please use the following citation in your research.

 Hartlen D.C. and Cronin D.S.
 (2022), "Arc-Length Re-Parametrization and Signal Registration to Determine a Characteristic Average and Statistical Response Corridors of Biomechanical Data." *Frontiers in Bioengineering and Biotechnology* 10:843148. doi: 10.3389/fbioe.2022.843148